robisim74/AngularSPAWebAPI/README.md

 - You can change the strategy for refresh token
 - You can enable account confirmation and the other Identity services
 - Use a SSL certificate: [Insecure passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Insecure_passwords)
-- If more than one client app requires the Web API, use an interactive flow: IdentityServer4 or the other libraries allow you to scale your application

 ## License
 MIT